Skip to Content

 I'm a web developer that specializes in Ruby on Rails and React applications.
 More recently also working with Node.js and Typescript.

 I've worn many hats in web development.
-From building payment integrations, localizing a web application, built and maintained web extensions (Chrome and Firefox), architecting and breaking out microservices from a rails monolith, and now I'm helping lead the Trust and Safety Squad at Calendly.
+I've built payment integrations, localized web applications, developed and maintained browser extensions for Chrome and Firefox, and architected and broke out microservices from a Rails monolith.
+I helped lead the Trust and Safety Squad at Calendly and now I'm leading the initiative to build and maintain an IRB platform for clinical research studies.

 When I'm not coding, I enjoy walking the Atlanta Beltline for some fresh air, playing board games with friends, or unwinding with a good book or a challenging logical puzzle.